tomiock/macrograd/README.md

+# Another Autograd/Machine Learning Framework.

+As opossed to the great coders of [micrograd](https://github.com/karpathy/micrograd) or [tinygrad](https://github.com/tinygrad/tinygrad), since I am not as good as them, this framework shall be named **Macrograd**!
-# Just trying to make an autograd framework

-> Like any good ML engineer should do (i guess)
+> Just tryping to create an autograd framework, like any great ML engineer should do I guess.